timy352/exceltohtml/README.md

 ## DESCRIPTION

 This php script will convert an Excel .XLSX file to html and display the resultant code (including images) in a web page.
-It will recognise nearly all the formatting, images etc. in the original Excel XLSX document including the more common Conditional Formatting styles.
+It will recognise nearly all the formatting, images etc. in the original Excel XLSX document including the most Conditional Formatting styles except Icon Sets and those based on formulas.
 At present it doesn't support graphs and charts.

-NOTE:- Needs at least php 5 and will run on up to (at least) php 8.1.
+NOTE:- Needs at least php 5 and will run on up to (at least) php 8.2.

 NOTE:- It will not read the older 'XLS' Excel format.
 In this case it will give an error message saying that it is a 'non zip file'.